Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |[Condition](#instruction-format)| 1                     |Op-Code             | Mask Enable Bit      | Disable Write Back Bit  | [Bit Manipulation](#applying-shifts-and-rotations-within-instructions) |Ignored  |Operand 1 Register | Operand 2          | Destination Register|

 - The [Bit Manipulation](#applying-shifts-and-rotations-within-instructions) will be applied to operand 2.
-- All instruction will set the CPSR flags.
+- All instructions will set the CPSR flags.
 - The `TST` and `TEQ` instruction will ignore the destination register.
 - The `NOT` instruction will ignore operand 1.
 - If the "Disable Write Back Bit" is set, the result will not be written back to the destination register (Only Assembly instructions for AND without write back (`TST`) and EOR without write back (`TEQ`) exist).
 - If the "Mask Enable Bit" is not set, operand 2 will be interpreted as a register.
-- If the "Mask Enable Bit" is set, operand 2 will be interpreted as a 32 bit masks (More Masks can be generated through shifting).
+- If the "Mask Enable Bit" is set, operand 2 will be interpreted as a 32-bit mask (More Masks can be generated through shifting).

 Available Bit Masks:
 |   Bits 11-8   | Mask           | Description                        |